Check out Marquette’s Ore Docks

 Iron Ore Dock in Marquette’s Upper Harbor also know as the Presque Isle Dock -

-This is a picture of the Iron Ore Dock in Marquette’s Upper Harbor.
+This is a picture of the Ore Dock in Marquette’s Upper Harbor.
 The dock was built in 1911 and is still commercially active.
-Each year approximately 7 to 8 million tons of iron in the form of taconite pellets are shipped from this dock.
+Each year approximately 9.5 to 10 million tons of ore are shipped from this dock.
 The dock is owned and operated by the Cliffs Natural Resources.
-This steel-framed dock juts out almost a quarter of a mile into Lake Superior.
+This steel-framed dock is 1,250 feet long and 60 feet wide, with the top deck sitting 75 feet above the water level.
+It contains 200 pockets, each of which has a capacity of 250 tons of ore, for a total storage capacity of 50,000 tons.
+Supporting the dock is a foundation of 10,000 wooden piles which is enclosed by a 12-inch thick timber sheet plank wall that is filled with sand.

 Presque Isle Dock –

 Notice the conveyor boom over the water.
 The boat is getting ready to unload coal which it brought up with it from the lower Great Lakes.
-When Finished, it will take on a load of taconite pellets and head back to the lower Great Lakes.
+When finished, it will take on a load of ore and head back to the lower Great Lakes.

 Taconite Pellets –